NonGMOTrash/teralite/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-this does mean you could create mods if you *really* like this dumb little game the github is here: (private for now until offical release)
+this does mean you could create mods if you *really* like this dumb game
+the github is here: (private for now until offical release) good luck working with my terrible game architecture though

 # Patchnotes

+### Beta 2.10 (in development)

+- added weapon equip sounds for the sword and pistol
+- fixed ultra chaser dashing (it's been broken for awhile, whoops) and added an animation
+- footstep sounds are no longer cut off when you stop walking

 ### Beta 2.9 (2/21/2021)